znswanderer/znswanderer.github.io/_posts/2021-07-04-Harmonic-Oscillator-SymPy.md

 because in the end we expect anyway that most Schrödinger equations cannot be solved analytically and we will have to resort to numerical methods.

-But before we move on to numerics, we want to dwell for a short while in the golden realms of symbolic math and have a look at the well-known trick of the
-*ladder operator* method.
+But before we move on to numerics, I will take a look at the well-known trick of the *ladder operator* method.

 First, again the Hamiltonian in its original form: